waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

 ### Current Hypothesis
-*   **H74 (Current):** There is a hidden pitfall or warp tile on the floor of B3F's eastern section that leads to an otherwise inaccessible area (possibly the western section of B3F or B2F).
+*   **H74 (Falsified):** There is a hidden pitfall or warp tile on the floor of B3F's eastern section that leads to an otherwise inaccessible area (possibly the western section of B3F or B2F).
+(Result: Falsified after a systematic search of all reachable floor tiles yielded no results.)

 ### Archived Hypotheses (Solved/Falsified)
 *   **H73 (Falsified):** The spin tile maze on B2F has an alternate path that leads to the western section of B2F, which in turn provides access to the western section of B3F.
 (Result: Falsified, as the `master_navigator` tool confirmed that the eastern and western sections of B2F are not connected by any walkable path, making the maze unreachable from the east.)